RapTho/vm-security-hardening/README.md

-## Apply basic security to new Fedora based VM
+## Apply basic security to new RHEL/CentOS VM

 ### Prerequisites